 Proven Political Leader and Activist

 Jared is a tireless leader on the political scene locally in Collier County and statewide in Florida where he works to advance the principles contained within our Declaration of Independence and Constitution.
 In November 2016, Jared was elected to the Marco Island City Council and received the highest vote total ever for a single City Councilor.
 After taking office, he was unanimously selected as Vice-Chairman by his fellow Councilors.
-He is currently the youngest person ever elected to the Marco Island City Council.
+Jared has twice served as Vice-Chairman of the City Council and served as Chairman of the City Council.
 Prior to his election, Jared was a frequent attendee and speaker, on behalf of himself and fellow citizens, at Marco Island City Council meetings, Collier County Board of County Commissioners meetings, and Collier County School Board meetings.
 He works with individuals from across the political spectrum to unite on issues that impact our liberties.
 Jared also was one of the founding members of the Collier Tea Party in 2012.

 In 2013, Jared assisted in drafting and worked to help pass several resolutions with the Collier Board of County Commissioners, Marco Island City Council, and Naples City Council, to protect the 2nd Amendment.
 In 2014-2015, Jared built on his prior success with a resolution seeking a restoration of local control/home rule in education that was presented to the Marco Island City Council, Collier County Board of County Commissioners, and Collier County School Board.
 Due to his successful leadership in Marco Island and Collier County, Jared’s advice was sought by grassroots leaders across the state to assist and guide them in similar efforts throughout Florida.